-They must suffer from a disease or condition that inhibits their ability to fully function.
+They must suffer from a disease or condition that inhibits their ability to function fully.
 There is a list of childhood impairments that you can check for children under the age of 18.
 As with adult disabilities, their condition must be expected to last at least a year or be terminal.

 How Long Does It Take for Social Security to Make a Decision?

 The Social Security Administration does not set a time limit on disability claims.
 So, it’s hard to know how long it takes for Social Security to make a decision.
 Or how long it takes to get Social Security Disability benefits.
 The time limits below are based on the average time a claim may take before a decision is made.
 Some times may be shorter, some longer.
 Decision times also depend on where you live in the country.

 - Once you file an initial claim, the average response time is 3-4 months.

 - If the initial claim is denied, the average response time for a reconsideration appeal is also 3-4 months.